tinybike/AugurDAO/README.md

 ### WrappedReputationToken

-Wraps a Augur Reputation Token (or another ERC20 token) so that it has the functionality expected by AugurDAO.
+Wraps an Augur Reputation Token (or another ERC20 token) so that it has the functionality expected by AugurDAO.

 ### NonTransferableToken